-WARNING: Removing or disconnecting any vacuum pad reduces lifter's load capacity.
+M WARNING: Removing or disconnecting any vacuum pad reduces lifter's load capacity.

-To calculate the load capacity when some vacuum pads are disconnected, consult the Per-Pad Load Capacity (see SPECIFICATIONS) and multiply by the number of pads currently in use.
+To calculate the load capacity when some vacuum pads are disconnected, consult the Per-Pad Load Capacity (see SPECIFICATIONS) and multiply by the number of pads currently in use (see To Reposition [or Remove] Movable Pad Mounts to follow).
 Make sure all vacuum hoses are secure and routed to avoid being pinched, snagged, abraded or otherwise damaged while the lifter is in operation.